-ED PS 7730 Clinic Practicum: 4 hours required first two years, 1 hour each Fall/Spring semester ED PS 7731 Field Practicum: 4 hours required third year, 2 hours Fall and Spring ED PS 6142 Multicultural Assessment Practicum: 1 hour either Fall or Spring Second year
+EP 7730 Clinic Practicum: 4 hours required first two years, 1 hour each Fall/Spring semester EP 7731 Field Practicum: 4 hours required third year, 2 hours Fall and Spring EP 6142 Multicultural Assessment Practicum: 1 hour either Fall or Spring Second year EP 6836/EP 6838 Autism Spectrum Disorder (ASD) Assessment and Interventions Practicum EP 6930 BCBA Practicum

 Note: Practicum hours are integrated into certain courses, including some that use to have a separate course number (e.g., the Autism Spectrum Disorder (ASD) Assessment and Intervention courses.
-Students no longer enroll for hours for the didactic portions and practicum, that is, everyone registered for 3 hours of ASD Intro and Assessment (ED PS 6836) and 3 hours of ASD Interventions (ED PS 6838).
+Students will be required to either enroll for separate ASD courses (i.e., didactic and practicum); however, these sections may also be combined into one 3-hour course by Summer of 2018.

 Regularly scheduled Clinic and Field Practicum that meet requirements of both NASP and APA take place over the first three years of the program.
-Note that licensure laws require a minimum number of practicum hours and require 460 direct service contact hours (80 during two-year of Clinic, 320 during one year Field Practicum) plus you will complete a minimum of 20 direct service hours for each of the specialty practicum associated with various assessment and intervention courses (e.g., Multicultural Assessment, Intelligence Testing, Comprehensive Child and Adolescent, Academic Assessment, Advanced Child, Adolescent Behavior Therapy, ASD Assessment and ASD Interventions).
+Note that licensure laws require a minimum number of practicum hours and require 460 direct service contact hours (80 during two-year of Clinic, 320 during one year Field Practicum) plus you will complete a minimum of 20 direct service hours for each of the specialty practicum associated with various assessment and intervention courses (e.g., Multicultural

+Assessment, Intelligence Testing, Comprehensive Child and Adolescent, Academic Assessment, Advanced Child, Adolescent Behavior Therapy, ASD Assessment and ASD Interventions).

 Note: Clinic Practicum.
 First and second year students participate in a campus-based practicum at the Department of Educational Psychology's Educational Assessment and Student Support Clinic before going to off-campus sites in their third year.
-Students are required to sign up for one credit hour during fall and spring semesters of the first and second year, under ED PS 7730.
+Students are required to sign up for one credit hour during fall and spring semesters of the first and second year, under EP 7730.
 First year students will work closely with second year students and faculty to become acquainted with clinic policy and procedures.
 In most cases, first year students will be able to gain some direct experience working with Clinic clients by the second semester of their first year, but only after demonstrating that basic competency/skill requirements are met.
 Second year Clinic students will be providing the majority of clinical services and, like first year students, will be supervised by Clinic faculty.
 Students in the Clinic will be required to act ethically and abide by all Clinic policies.
 Regular attendance at the Monday noon-hour Clinic meetings is also required of Clinic practicum students during their first and second year.